pyamg.amg_core#

 - pyamg.amg_core.classical_strength_of_connection_abs()#

-of connection measure by Ruge and Stuben.
+Compute a strength of connection matrix using the classical strength of connection measure by Ruge and Stuben.
 Both the input and output matrices are stored in CSR format.
 An off-diagonal nonzero entry A[i,j] is considered strong if:

 Otherwise, the connection is weak.